fernmoraes/fernmoraes/README.md

 ## Hi!
 My name is Fernando Moraes

 ### About me
 I'm 19 years old, currently studying the second semester of Software Engineering at FIAP Paulista.
 I am fluent in English with certificates from KNN Idiomas, Person and the CCCC Bilingual program.
+I worked for 4 years for an agency as a Graphic Designer, Meta ADS manager and Social Media.
+Nowadays I seek to work in the Dev area.
 I live in Caçapava-SP but I plan to move to grande São Paulo and the region.

 ##